FugueWeb/dapp-dun/README.md

 **Checklist - Ensure that you are:**
 * on the [dApp webpage](https://fugueweb.com/dev/dun)
-* logged in to Metamask
+* logged in to Metamask and connected with the site
 * using the Ropsten network
 * have test ether
 * have a token balance greater than 0